Difference between LLP and Private Limited Company

 Investment needs

-Public access to Documents
+Public Access to Documents

 The operations, management and decision-making in both the strictures are governed by the respective constitutional/Incorporation documents.
-In the case of Private Limited Company, the Memorandum of Association (MoA) and Article of Association (AoA) are the governing documents.
+In the case of a Private Limited Company, the Memorandum of Association (MoA) and Article of Association (AoA) are the governing documents.

 MoA and AoA documents are public in nature.
 Any third party by making payment of prescribed fees to MCA may find the main object and other details.
 Any third party interested in tracking the activities of a Private Limited Company can get the information.
 In addition, the public documents involve the Financial Statements of the Company.
 These documents can provide very useful insight to investors or any other contracting party regarding the operations of the company.